nicolasjlln/lbc-challenge/README.md

 ### Any improvment

 As said earlier, the scrapping part must be separated from the webapp to be a whole process on its own.
 The best practices lead the developer to this kind of architecture.
+Also, some CI/CD can be implemented to automatically deliver the differents app components into an images registry, to later be used in a cloud architecture and other tools such as kubernetes to handle the app scaling.

 ### What about distributed data processing